Bruce Arians: Coaching philosophy

+"No risk-it, no biscuit"

-Arians' coaching philosophy can be summed up with one phrase: "No risk it, no biscuit.
+Arians's coaching philosophy can be summed up with one phrase: "No risk it, no biscuit.
 You can't live scared."
 His former quarterback in Arizona, Carson Palmer, says, "You play for him, you see he just has guts.
 He will let it rip, let it fly no matter what."
 Arians first developed this philosophy when the old-timers at the bar he worked at in college told him, "In life you must take risks."
 During games, Arians always gave the quarterback at least two options based on how the defense lines up.
 Arians stated: "One option will give us a chance to make a first down and the other option will give us a chance to score a touchdown."
 All his quarterbacks must believe, "If I have the right match up and the opportunity is there to take a shot at the deep ball, take it.
 I don't care if it's a third-and-three; if our best receiver is in single coverage and he's running a deep post route, throw him the goddamn ball."
 One thing Arians cannot stand is when coaches play not to lose.
 He considers conservative coaching to be a cardinal sin.
 In his book, Arians writes, "That's not my way, brother.
 I'll never be too afraid to throw it and take the heat if it's incomplete.
 My job as an offensive coach is not to allow our defense to retake the field.
 Run out the clock and kneel down—that's my job."

+Quarterback development and team relationships

-Arians has an image of what the perfect NFL QB looks like.
+Arians has an image of what the perfect NFL quarterback looks like.
 In his book, Arians wrote: "It's something you cannot see.
 He must have a big lion's heart, a heart that beats for an entire franchise."
 He says the heart is exhibited when a quarterback plays through pain, when he smashes into a 320-pound defensive linemen on third down to gain six extra inches for the first down.
 Or when he throws a pick and runs forty yards down field to make a tackle.
 What he calls "grit" is a must-have ability to make the dozens of decisions that need to be made in the twenty-five seconds the quarterback walks on the line of scrimmage and scans the defense to when the play is over.
 On the practice field, Arians is known to spend most of the time with his quarterbacks reviewing what transpires during the three to four seconds of a basic pass play.
 Arians believes the first thing the quarterback has to understand is his protection, since the defense can always blitz one more guy than your linemen can block.
 Because of this, the quarterback has to look and read what will be coming from the opposing defense.